jimthoburn/picture-gallery/README.markdown

 This will add a [noindex](https://support.google.com/webmasters/answer/93710?hl=en) meta element to your page.

-You can also hide your entire gallery by setting `askSearchEnginesNotToIndex` to `true` in the `_config` file:
+And you can ask search engines not to index your entire gallery (including the home page) by setting `askSearchEnginesNotToIndex` to `true` in the `_config` file:

 ```
 "askSearchEnginesNotToIndex": true
 ```

-You may also want to make your repository [private](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories), if your gallery is stored in a public place like GitHub.
+If your gallery is stored in a public place like GitHub, it may also be a good idea to [make your repository private](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories).

 ### Group albums